JonLatane/jonline/README.md

 ## Documentation
 Jonline documentation consists of Markdown in the [`docs/` directory](https://github.com/JonLatane/jonline/tree/main/docs), starting from [`docs/README.md`](https://github.com/JonLatane/jonline/blob/main/docs/README.md).

-### dumfederation
+### Dumfederation
 A key thing that separates Jonline from Mastodon and other Fediverse projects is that it *does not* support server-to-server communication.
 Essentially, the only server-to-server communication is via "recommended servers," which will eventually also let admins enable CORS to control where users can see content and user information from their servers.

 This approach does not seek to be particularly innovative or groundbreaking technologically.
 It simply aims to make it easier for people to use *existing* web standards to interact, share, plan, and play with each other, and make administrating a server simple enough that nearly anyone can do it.
 All you need to worry about as an administrator in this regard is a [list of servers like this](http://jonline.io/server/https%3Abullcity.social?section=federation) - literally nothing but a list of hosts.

 ### Protocol Documentation
 A benefit of being built with gRPC is that [Jonline's generated Markdown documentation is relatively easy to read and complete](https://github.com/JonLatane/jonline/blob/main/docs/protocol.md#jonline-Jonline).
 Jonline renders documentation as Markdown, and converts that Markdown to HTML with a separate tool.
-Jonline servers also always include a copy of their documentation (for example, [https://jonline.io/docs/protocol](https://jonline.io/docs/protocol)).
+Jonline servers also always include a copy of their own protocol documentation (i.e., [https://jonline.io/docs/protocol](https://jonline.io/docs/protocol), [https://bullcity.social/docs/protocol](https://bullcity.social/docs/protocol), and [https://oakcity.social/docs/protocol](https://oakcity.social/docs/protocol)).

 ### Project Components
 The following components are *literally* just a "nice to read" breakdown of the overall directory structure of this repository.
 Nonetheless, this should be a useful first pass for anyone hoping to contribute to Jonline.